 These costs have driven businesses to invest in reliable cybersecurity companies and implement measures to protect themselves against unwanted attacks and losses.
 Protecting yourself on the internet entails putting up layers of security measures to make it more difficult for cybercriminals to penetrate.

 In this post, we’ll be discussing 7 different cybersecurity practices that you should have to protect your business from cyber attacks.

 1. Put Up a Firewall

 Putting up a firewall is essential in monitoring inbound and outbound network traffic of your website.
 Ultimately, it prevents unauthorised users from accessing data within your private network.
-This layer of protection blocks malicious websites and malwares that users might unknowingly download.
+This layer of protection, on top of a reliable Runtime application self protection, blocks malicious websites and malwares that users might unknowingly download.

 It can also be programmed to prevent any user from sending out sensitive data from the website’s network.
 There are two types of firewalls: